BambooHR/bhr-api-php/README.md

 ## Generating SDK

-NOTE: this requires a public OpenAPI spec file, which is available here: https://openapi.bamboohr.io/main/latest/docs/openapi/public-openapi.yaml
+NOTE: this requires a public OpenAPI spec file, which is only available to BambooHR developers.
 The path to the spec file is specified by the `OPENAPI_SPEC_PATH` environment variable.

 To generate the SDK, run: